Investing in Switzerland

 Investing in Switzerland with ETFs

 The easiest way to invest in Switzerland is through the use of exchange-traded funds (ETFs), which let investors easily purchase a broad basket of assets in a single security.

 It is worth noting, however, that some of these ETFs do not offer as much diversification as other international ETFs.
-For instance, just three stocks make up over 40% of the iShares MSCI Switzerland Index since it's weighted by market capitalization.
+For instance, as of Nov.
+30, 2020, just three stocks made up over 50% of the MSCI Switzerland Index since it's weighted by market capitalization.
 The most popular Swiss ETFs include:

 - iShares MSCI Switzerland Index Fund ETF (EWL)

 American Depository Receipts (ADRs) offer investors another easy way to invest in Switzerland by purchasing individual company stocks trading on U.S. exchanges.
 Purchasing individual stocks makes it easy for investors to gain exposure to specific areas of Switzerland's economy or individual companies within the country.
 And ETFs can be easily purchased with U.S. brokerage accounts, since the securities trade on U.S. stock exchanges.